yuanzhongshang/GIFT/docs/documentation/05_analysis_reproduce.md

 library(RSQLite)
 library(gtools)

-##load the simulation data or the real data with the specific format from individual level data.
+##load the simulation data or the real data with the specific format from individual-level data.
 ###Here we used the simulation data.
 dir=getwd()
 load("./reproduce/simulation_data_generate/data_generate_individual.Rdata")